On lattice isomorphisms of orthodox semigroups

 {\em Acta Sci.
 Math.
-(Szeged)} (2021) {\bf 87}, 367 -- 379\\ doi: 10.14232/actasm-020-558-7 \\ {\em arXiv version}: layout, fonts, pagination and numbering of lemmas, theorems and formulas may differ from those in the ACTASM published paper; moreover, references [12] and [13] in the published paper were printed with errors which have been corrected in this version (the author was not responsible for those errors -- according to one of the editors of Acta Sci.
+(Szeged)} (2021) {\bf 87}, 367 -- 379\\ doi: 10.14232/actasm-020-558-7 \\ {\em arXiv version}: layout, fonts, pagination and numbering of lemmas, theorems and formulas may differ from those in the ACTASM published paper; moreover, references [12] and [13] in the published paper were printed with errors which have been corrected in this version (the author was not responsible for those errors -- according to one of the Associate Editors of Acta Sci.
 Math.
-(Szeged), they were caused by a mistake during their copy-editing process) \\
+(Szeged), they were caused by a mistake during their copy-editing process), and page numbers in reference [11] have also been corrected in this version. \\